AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-git-connector.md

 Once the pipeline completes, Git Connector is installed in your environment and available to configure from the **Data Sources** page.

-## Generate a GitHub personal access token

-Git Connector uses a GitHub personal access token (PAT) to authenticate with your repository.
-Generate a token using the steps mentioned in [Creating a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) article.

-While selecting scopes during token generation on GitHub, ensure to enable the following scopes:

-    - **repo**: Select the top-level checkbox.
-All sub-scopes are selected automatically, granting access to repository content, commit status, and deployments.
-    - **admin:org**: Select only **read:org**.
-This is required to resolve organization and team membership.